ecg-icas/icas/doc/next/_sources/reference/get-campaign-vendor-id.rst.txt

    - ``application/sellside.campaign-v2+json, application/json``

-This URL returns a single campaign with the given ``vendorID``.
+This URL returns a single campaign with the given ``vendorId``.

 If the campaign does not exist or does not belong to the user the server returns **404 Not Found**.
 If the ``vendorId`` is bigger than 64 characters the server returns **400 Bad Request**.

-The vendorID is unique for a user; It is not possible for a single user to create multiple campaigns with the same vendorID (even if other campaigns are in status ``DELETED``).
+The vendorId is unique for a user; It is not possible for a single user to create multiple campaigns with the same vendorId (even if other campaigns are in status ``DELETED``).

 Example
 -------